WepinWallet/wepin-react-native-sdk/README.md

     - defaultLanguage: The language to be displayed on the widget (default: 'ko')
       - Currently, only 'ko' and 'en' are supported.
     - defaultCurrency: The currency to be displayed on the widget (default: 'KRW')
+    - loginProviders: An array of login providers to configure the widget.
+(If not provided, all available login providers will be displayed on the widget.)
+      -  The `loginProviders` parameter accepts values defined in the `LoginProviders` of `@wepin/types `, starting from version `v0.0.10`.

 #### Example